+1.5.2.
 Quasi-Lagrangian Model (QLM)

 The QLM, a multilevel fine-mesh primitive equation model with a horizontal resolution of 40 km and 16 sigma levels in the vertical, is being used for tropical cyclone track prediction in IMD.
 The integration domain consists of 111x111 grid points centred over the initial position of the cyclone.
 The model includes parameterization of basic physical and dynamical processes associated with the development and movement of a tropical cyclone.
 The two special attributes of the QLM are: (i) merging of an idealized vortex into the initial analysis to represent a storm in the QLM initial state and (ii) imposition of a steering current over the vortex area with the use of a dipole.
-The initial fields and lateral boundary conditions are derived based on global model (T-80 and T254) forecasts obtained online from the National Centre for Medium Range Weather Forecasting (NCMRWF), India.
+The initial fields and lateral boundary conditions are taken from the IMD GFS-382.
 The model is run twice a day based on 00 UTC and 12 UTC initial conditions to provide 6 hourly track forecasts valid up to 72 hours.
 The track forecast products are disseminated as a World Weather Watch (WWW) activity of RSMC, New Delhi.